 If you’re hunting for the best sewing machine for quilting you’re in the right spot!
 To follow up my post on what is the best sewing machine for beginner sewers, I’ve put together this list of the best sewing machines for quilters – beginner through pro.
 Disclosure: this post contains commissioned links.
+You now also find a list of the best heavy duty sewing machine options.

 To help you find the best sewing machine for quilters, I’ve done extensive research and came up with a few top picks, depending on your budgetary needs as well as your final purpose.